MetOffice/fab/docs/source/site-specific-config.rst

 etc that de-facto will never be changed.

-Categories
+Category
 ==========
-All possible categories are defined in :class:`~fab.tool.categories.Categories`.
+All possible categories are defined in :class:`~fab.tool.category.Category`.
 If additional categories should be required, they can be added.

 Tool